 Melody has practiced and refined her skills in an effort to create an environment that honours and embodies Montessori theory, materials and practice but also extends into the arts and the community at large, representing a true Montessori spirit of peace and respect for all children.
 This is the impetus for The Orchard Montessori School.

-Holly completed studies in English, Psychology and Social Work and worked for many years in advertising, design and editorial illustration.
-Her daughter’s experience in Montessori proved transformative and in 2012, Holly co-founded The Orchard with Melody, acting as its administrative lead before completing her Elementary training in 2015.
+Holly completed degrees in English, Psychology and Social Work then worked for many years in advertising, design and editorial illustration.
+Her daughter’s experience in Montessori proved transformative and in 2012, she co-founded The Orchard with Melody, acting as its administrative lead before completing her Elementary training in 2015.
 The school began with only seven students in the front room of Holly’s home and has grown to over sixty students with programs serving children from ages 2-12 years in a school building on Dovercourt.
 The mission in founding The Orchard was to provide families with a traditional Montessori education that reflected the interests of the community of children it serves.
 This has evolved to include key emphasis on the arts and natural sciences in a bilingual environment.
-The elementary program at The Orchard, which Holly co-teaches with Katherine, stands out for its cosmic scope.
-Children are encouraged to make deeper, inter-curricular investigations that find expression in novel ways.
-Most importantly, they are challenged to pause to consider the impact of their engagement with the world around them.
 Holly has completed her certifications in Model United Nations and World Peace Game facilitation as well as Restorative Yoga Teacher Training.
 Holly is looking forward to guiding the next phase of the school: The Orchard Lyceum, opening in September.

 Diane received her Association Montessori International diploma in 2006.
 She has since observed, with pleasure, the cognitive and emotional growth of her students through their casa years and in many cases, on into Elementary Montessori.